 - Literature Review (50%)

 Understanding Publication and Peer Review addresses the skills required in editing and reviewing of manuscripts submitted for publication.
 The course will enable you to develop a deep understanding of critical appraisal and editing skills.
 You will work both in groups and individually, supported by experienced tutors from the University of Edinburgh and the editorial team of the BJS Foundation.
-Learning objectives are articulated through group work, self-directed online study, ongoing feedback, course specific resource lists, recorded presentations and participation in online discussion boards.
+Learning objectives are articulated through group work, self-directed online study, ongoing feedback, course-specific resource lists, recorded presentations and participation in online discussion boards.

 Learning Outcomes